nbareil/justanothergeek.chdir.org/content/post/document-review-of-qubesos.md

     When an *AppViewer* receives a *content refresh* notification, it requests to the *AppVM Window Manager* its *composition buffer* (the bitmap of the window content in other words).
-It receives theses bytes from the ring buffer and displays it on the screen.
+It receives these bytes from the ring buffer and displays it on the screen.

     The optimization, which is still being investigate, is to ask the